 Specific to Girls:

-- O Hair accessories, such as bows or hair bands may be worn to match color of shirts or pants. - o Hats, caps, bandanas and beanies are not allowed.
+- Hair accessories, such as bows or hair bands may be worn to match color of shirts or pants. - Hats, caps, bandanas and beanies are not allowed. - Natural, moderate, attractive make-up and light lipstick are acceptable.

 Specific to Boys: